 Ready to start hiking the Netherlands?

 What are you waiting for?
-Get your rain boots, a good sweater, and get out and keep discovering this amazing little country!
+Now is the time to get acquainted with the Dutch winterscape.
+Grab your rain boots, a good sweater, get out and keep discovering this amazing little country!

 |BONUS TIPS: Don’t know where to start walking?
 Try the wandelen.nl app, it’s handy on the go and it can give you some ideas about where to begin!|

-My bucket list for this winter includes Paal 29 in North Holland and repeat the golf course near Warmond (my local park).
+My bucket list for this winter includes Paal 29 in North Holland and a repeat of the golf course near Warmond (my local park).
 What’s on your winter wandelen bucket list?
-Happy hiking!

 Feature Image: Carmen Monge